 Your experience with ACL surgery is unique to you, and may be very different from someone else with the same type of surgery.
 To help manage your pain after surgery, it’s important to listen to the advice of your healthcare team and take your medications on time as you are prescribed.
 This will help manage your pain as the anesthesia wears off.

 Your healthcare team may also recommend that you use ice and compression to help control your pain and swelling after surgery.
 To learn how to do this, see our blog with a video demonstration here.
 If you are using our app for ACL rehabilitation, this will be high on your priority list for the first few days after your surgery.
-If you are not currently using the app, you can download it using the links for Apple and Android below.
+Exercise before ACL surgery can also help with controlling pain and swelling.
+Also check out our blog if you are interested in learning more about how long your ACL surgery scar will last.

 Baverel, L., Cucurulo, T., Lutz, C., Colombet, Cournapeau, J., Dalmay, F., Lefevre, N., Letartre, R., Potel, J. F., Roussignol, X., Surdeau, L., Servien, E., & French Arthroscopic Society (2016).
 Anesthesia and analgesia methods for outpatient anterior cruciate ligament reconstruction.
 Orthopaedics & traumatology, surgery & research : OTSR, 102(8S), S251–S255. https://doi.org/10.1016/j.otsr.2016.08.007 ↩︎ ↩︎